 So the last tip is to never, ever start playing again too early and with too much intensity.
 Try to silence that footballer's voice whispering to you: "You've got a match this weekend, you'll be fine."

-Be reasonable, take it gently, join in with a few ball games, play a little casual match at lunchtime with your colleagues.
+Be reasonable, take it gently, join in with a few football games, play a little casual match at lunchtime with your colleagues.

 This is the only way you'll beat your injury and safely get back to your peak.
 And believe me, it's worth it!